emr02/DevOps/README.md

 docker build -t simpleapi .
 docker run -p 8080:8080 --name simpleapi simpleapi

-docker run -p 8080:8080 --net=app-network --name simple-api-student simple-api-student
+docker build -t simple-api-student . docker run -p 8080:8080 --net=app-network --name simple-api-student simple-api-student

-docker build -t simple-http-server . docker run -p 8080:80 --name simple-http-server-container -d simple-http-server
+docker build -t simple-http-server . docker run -p 80:80 --name simple-http-server -d simple-http-server

 docker stats simple-http-server
 docker inspect simple-http-server
 docker logs simple-http-server

-docker cp simple-http-server-container:/usr/local/apache2/conf/httpd.conf ./httpd.conf
+docker cp simple-http-server:/usr/local/apache2/conf/httpd.conf ./httpd.conf

 Benefits of Using docker cp to Retrieve httpd.conf
 Customization: You can modify the default configuration to add or change settings according to your requirements.
 Consistency: Ensures that you start with the default configuration provided by the image, which is known to work, and then make incremental changes.
 Version Control: You can keep the customized configuration file in version control along with your Dockerfile and other project files.

+docker build -t simple-http-server . docker run -p 80:80 --net=app-network --name simple-http-server -d simple-http-server